Expand your knowledge, broaden your network and share your perspectives at this year’s conference!

 TWS Council Meeting

 Attending a TWS Council Meeting is a must for any student who wishes to become a future leader in the Society.
-With Council meetings on three different days in Cleveland, students have the opportunity to learn more about their Society and experience how it is run.
+With three different Council Meeting sessions, students have the opportunity to learn more about their Society and experience how it is run.
 Most parts of the meeting are open to the public and all attendees are welcomed guests during those times.